The University of Bristol Library subscribes to a huge number of journals (also called serials) electronically.

 Movies, documentaries, foreign films, classic cinema, independent films and educational videos.

 You need to register with your UoB email address via the student URL: https://player.bfi.org.uk/students.
 Once you have submitted the form, select ‘University of Bristol’ from the Institution dropdown list and login with your UoB credentials when prompted.
-You can then simply login until with your individual email/password combination via the main BFI link above until 30/09/2024.
+You can then simply log in with your individual email/password combination via the main BFI link.
 You'll need to resubscribe each year by following the student link and selecting 'Already have an account?
 Sign in'.
 We recommend ticking the student newsletter box.

 Please note: